-Implanted therapeutic cells may be protected within the Cell Pouch using systemic or local immune protection technologies such as microencapsulation or other local immune protection technologies being developed to create an immune privileged environment for protection of the Cell Pouch transplant from rejection.
+Implanted therapeutic cells may be protected within the Cell Pouch using systemic or local immune protection technologies being developed to create an immune-privileged environment for protection of the Cell Pouch transplant from rejection.

 Our initial studies have focused on the treatment of insulin-dependent diabetes through the transplantation of pancreatic islets, which control blood glucose levels.
 To date, we have successfully transplanted donor islets into our Cell Pouch to treat insulin-dependent diabetes in multiple animal models and conducted a proof of principle clinical study for the treatment of human subjects with diabetes receiving an islet transplant, protected by the standard of care antirejection drug regimen.
 In this study, results in a small cohort of patients have shown the Cell Pouch to be safe alone and when transplanted with human donor islets.